chriskonnertz/DeepLy/README.md

 | PT   | French        |     | SV    | Swedish       |
 | HU   | Hungarian     |     | ZH    | Chinese       |

-> 💡 Note that auto-detection is only possible for the source language.
+> 💡 Note that only the source language can be auto-detected.

 ## Glossaries